wp-plugins/simpul-tweets-by-esotech/readme.txt

 Try disabling the cache, saving, refreshing the page where you widget displays, then turning cache back on.
 Cache saves data into wordpress, so updating settings won't reflect until the next cache update.

 == Changelog ==
+= 2.0.0 =
+* Now works with OAUTH v1.1.
+Required Twitter Application credentials from dev.twitter.com.
+Configurable PER Widget so you can register multiple accounts.
+Including and using TwitterAPIExchange http://github.com/j7mbo/twitter-api-php
 = 1.8.3 =
 * Fixed something due ot Twitter API change that broke links.
 = 1.8.2 =